mala-project/mala/README.md

 ## Citing MALA
 If you publish work which uses or mentions MALA, please cite the following paper:

-J. A. Ellis, A. Cangi,  N. A. Modine, J. A. Stephens, A. P. Thompson,
+J. A. Ellis, G. A. Popoola, L. Fiedler, N. A. Modine, J. A. Stephens, A. P. Thompson,
-S. Rajamanickam (2020).
+A. Cangi, S. Rajamanickam (2020).
 Accelerating Finite-temperature Kohn-Sham Density Functional Theory with Deep Neural Networks.
 [arXiv:2010.04905](https://arxiv.org/abs/2010.04905).